IBM/cognos-analytics-using-unstructured-data/README.md

   ![disco-create-service](doc/source/images/disco-create-service.png)

-  From the panel, enter a unique name, a region and resource group, and a plan type (select the default `lite` plan).
+  From the panel, enter a unique name, a region and resource group, and a plan type (select the default `Plus` plan).
 Click `Create` to create and enable your service.

+  >**NOTE**: The first instance of Plus plan for IBM Watson Discovery comes with a free 30-day trial; it is chargeable once the trial is over.
+If you no longer require your Plus instance for Watson Discovery after going through this exercise, feel free to delete it.

 ## 3. Configure Watson Discovery